 Within the negotiation objectives, the Contractor shall provide a market commission percentage rate or dollar amount as well as establish a range of market rents which will be used to establish the market midpoint calculated by taking the arithmetic mean of the high and the low numbers.
 The figures shall be substantiated with supporting documentation from a third-party market research source.
 The COR will establish the midpoint market rental rate based on the submitted negotiation objectives from the broker.
 The Contractor shall submit the initial negotiation objectives to the COR four (4) days prior to the Project Orientation Meeting as defined in Sec (C.4.3.2).
 The Contractor is required to submit revised negotiation objectives for every project after the market survey is completed during the Lease Acquisition Task of each Module.
 The negotiation objectives must be approved by the COR, and signed by both parties.
-The negotiation objectives must be approved of negotiation objectives should immediately be escalated to the Regional Program Manager.
+The negotiation objectives must be approved prior to issuing the Request for Lease Proposals (RLP) to offerors.
+Any dispute over the approval of negotiation objectives should immediately be escalated to the Regional Program Manager.